UofL rolled-out Single-Stream Recycling

 - University departments can submit a used lamp pick up request on-line.

-It is very important to place the used bulb in a bulb box to prevent breakage and mercury leakage.
+- It is very important to place the used bulb in a bulb box to prevent breakage and mercury poisoning.
 If the original box is not available, students can request a foam pouch at the Front Desk.

 - Cell Phones